abheek-pathirana/MathNet/README.md

 <img width="682" height="483" alt="Screenshot 2025-08-15 at 07 55 40" src="https://github.com/user-attachments/assets/bcb1b241-29c6-4160-b612-5afde37c8b77" />

 DistilGPT2 benchmarks on terminal

+Note: You can find the link to the Simplemath dataset(used as a benchmark by us) in here "https://huggingface.co/datasets/ProCreations/SimpleMath"

 ## conclusion for the Benchmarks